Buying

 What should I be paying?

 We’re going to struggle to pad this out: it’s £36,500 and your only choices are which paint to have.
-Those being grey, white, grey again (but different), green and black.
+Leapmotor is offering £399 monthly repayments on a four-year lease deal with a £399 down payment.

-There’s an enormous amount of kit on offer as standard, so let’s rattle through that quickly.
-The C10 rides on 20s as standard, and gets auto LEDs, roof bars (that’ll shoulder up to 100kg) and rear privacy glass as standard.
+Yep: there’s an enormous amount of kit, which we’ll rattle through quickly.
+It rides on 20s as standard, and gets auto LEDs, roof bars (that’ll shoulder up to 100kg) and rear privacy glass.

 Inside the 10.25in display and 14.6in screen (the latter in 2.5k resolution) are also included, as well as a wireless charging pad, four USB ports, a 12-speaker, 840W surround sound system (sounded pretty good when we tried it), dual-zone auto air con, synthetic leather seats (six- and four-way adjustment up front, as well as being heated and ventilated) and steering wheel, that panoramic sunroof and ambient lighting.

-There’s also a rear parking sensor and 360-degree view camera, plus a tonne of ADAS features.
+There’s also a rear parking sensor and 360-degree view camera, heat pump, vehicle to load (V2L) bi-directional charging, allowing you to power external devices from the car’s battery, plus a tonne of ADAS features.
 As discussed, not all of these are particularly well integrated.

 Instead of a key, you get a credit card-style, er, card, that has to be placed in a specific spot on the centre console to turn the car on.
 You open and lock the C10 by tapping said card against the wing mirror, or by using the smartphone app.
 Novel.